-- Federal Award \$580,929

-- CHDO Proceeds \$400,000
+- Federal Award \$586,750 - CHDO Proceeds \$400,000

-- Private Leverage \$500,000

 With the HOME program, the City will use no other forms of investment other than those described in 24 CFR 92.205(b).
 As an economically distressed area, the City has been waived (100%) from its HOME matching requirement.
-The HOME Match reduction was determined by HUD because the City met both economic criteria (November 2019 release) and has been deemed an area where a Presidentially-declared distaster has occurred.
+The HOME Match reduction was determined by HUD because the City met both economic criteria and has been deemed an area where a Presidentially declared disaster has occurred.